 Special case silent login: If silent login is turned on, the login might happen automatically!
 You should only rely on the token expiration time when silent login is turned off (enabled by default).
 More information is provided in the tenant and client configuration section.

-Uitsmijter stores the refresh tokens for a defined amount of time.
+Uitsmijter stores refresh tokens for a defined amount of time.
 If a user has a valid and known refresh token, an access token can be requested.

 Do you know those mobile Apps where you are always logged in after initial registration?
 Those apps know you because they have a very long refresh token period (sometimes ~1 year).
 When opening the app the first thing is to exchange the access token, regardless of the period, with the very long-lived refresh token.
 This is the way you are always signed in.
 In our example after 30 days (720 hours) of inactivity the user must log in with credentials again.